 Do you attend many business or work related Christmas parties?

 If you do, are you careful when it comes to how much alcohol you drink?

 I remember one of the work related Christmas parties that I went to many years ago.
-It was hosted at a local sports bar and it was right after our annual reviews, like the ones that DC wrote about the other day.
+It was hosted at a local sports bar and it was right after our annual performance reviews.
 One of my co-workers was upset because he had heard that some people on our team received promotions and he didn’t.